uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 | 1110              | 0100               |
 | 1111              | 0101               |

-With the output signal of the comparison block, another moduled named 'Circuit B' will determine when to display the second digit of the input, in this cas a '1'.
+With the output signal of the comparison block, another module, Circuit B, determines when to activate the second display (showing ‘1’) for numbers ≥10.

 Figure 2.3 — Circuit B module LUT